aimms/how-to/Articles/305/305-number-of-solves.rst

 Obtain number of sessions running
 -----------------------------------

-To obtain the number of server session actually running, you can use ``pro::sessionmanager::ListSessionSinceDate``.
+To obtain the number of solver session actually running, you can use ``pro::sessionmanager::ListSessionSinceDate``.

 We use the following code,